 The bottom line

 A for-profit debt relief company may claim to settle your debts for a fraction of what you owe, but there’s no guarantee your creditors will accept the settlement the company proposes.
-Because you won’t pay your bills for months, your debts will continue to grow and you might face endless calls from your credit card companies.
+Because you won’t pay your bills for months, your debts continue to grow and you might face endless calls from your credit card companies.

-In contrast, if you work with a nonprofit debt consolidation company, your debt will gradually be paid back over time, at a lower interest rate, and your credit rating won’t take a major hit.
+In contrast, if you work with a nonprofit debt consolidation company, your debt will gradually be paid back over time at a lower interest rate, and your credit rating won’t take a major hit.
 You’ll also avoid calls from bill collection agencies and costly late fees.